monero-project/monero/docs/PORTABLE_STORAGE.md

 ### Varints

-Varints are used to pack integers in an portable and space optimized way.
+Varints are used to pack integers in a portable and space optimized way.
 Varints are stored as little-endian integers, with the lowest 2 bits storing the amount of bytes required, which means the largest value integer that can be packed into 1 byte is 63
 (6 bits).

 #### Byte Sizes